-- 67. In the 1950s, after the Second World War, representatives of numerous European border areas discussed the dismantling of border barriers and the possibilities for cross-border cooperation to increase the living standards of cross-border communities, guarantee a peaceful environment, and ease border restrictions and other factors.
+- 67. In the 1950s, after the Second World War, representatives of several European border areas discussed ways to ease restrictions of border barriers and explored possibilities for cross-border cooperation to increase the living standards of cross-border communities, guarantee a peaceful environment, and ease border restrictions and other factors.
 The construction of bridges and tunnels also contributed to overcome natural borders.
-The European countries began to establish communal and regional associations on both sides of the border, subject to the national legislation related to areas of common concern, aiming to improve cross-border cooperation.
-For example, the Association of European Border Regions, founded in 1971, established close contacts with the Council of Europe, the European Parliament, the European Commission, and national governments.49 - 68.
+To improve cross-border cooperation, European countries established local and regional associations on both sides of the border.
+For example, the Association of European Border Regions was founded in 1971, creating bonds with other European institutions, such as the Council of Europe, the European Parliament, the European Commission, and countries' governments. - 68.
 The network of the border and cross-border regions in Europe has been a driving force behind the EU.
-To eliminate problems in border regions and achieve integration, the EU needs specific policies in the border regions.50 To solve the cross-border legal problems, the Council of Europe developed agreements and models in the 1980s.
-The EU also pursued harmonizing many areas of law, and the national governments supported these developments through treaties and special legal forms.
-Various agreements facilitate cross-border cooperation and ensure genuine and sustainable cross-border structures and joint programs.
-Economic
+To eliminate problems in border regions and achieve sustainable cross-border integration, the Council of Europe developed in the 1980s specific agreements, treaties, legal forms and models for the harmonization of many areas of law.
+These were supported by national governments and enabled the

-47 Slusarciuc, M. 2013.
+M. Slusarciuc.
+2013.
 Partnership and Cooperation Models in Cross-Border Areas.
 AUDŒ.
 9 (4). pp. 267-280.

-48 The AU is a continental body consisting of 55 member states that make up the countries on the African continent.
+&lt;sup>48 The AU is a continental body consisting of 55 member states that make up the countries on the African continent.
 It was officially launched in 2002 as a successor to the Organization of African Unity (1963-1999).
 See African Union.

-49 Kakubava, N. and T. Chincharauli.
+&lt;sup>49 N. Kakubava and T. Chincharauli.
 2010.
 Cross-Border Cooperation: Practical Guide.
 Association of Young Economists of Georgia.

-50 E. Medeiros.
+E. Medeiros.
 2018.
 European Territorial Cooperation: Theoretical and Empirical Approaches to the Process and Impacts of Cross-Border and Transnational Cooperation in Europe.
 Springer International Publishing.

-- cooperation activities use specific instruments of European law, such as the European Economic Interest Grouping, or national law, such as the Public Interest Grouping and Mixed Economy Company. - 69.
-The abolition of internal border controls created the need to secure the barrier function of the common external borders, and hence both internal and external borders of the EU can be developed.
-The European Community has used funding from the European Regional Development Fund to finance cross-border and other territorial cooperation at the borders between the member states since 1990.
-After the enlargement of the EU in 2004 and 2007 and of the Schengen area51 in 2007, a visa regime was introduced on the EU's new external borders, which had previously been relatively relaxed and permeable.
-Accession to the EU required harmonizing the border controls with Schengen standards and adopting the EU's common visa and customs rules.
-This complicated contacts across the border and endangered the development of border regions, which had been largely based on small-scale undeclared trade. - 70.
-A lesson the CAREC program can draw from the EU external border development is that establishing communal and regional associations on both sides of the border can improve cross-border cooperation.
+development of joint cross-border programs.
+For economic cooperation activities, for example, specific instruments of European law are used, such as the European Economic Interest Grouping, or the Public Interest Grouping and Mixed Economy Company.

+- 69. Since internal borders of the EU were dismantled, common external borders needed to be secured to grant a progressive development of the region.
+To fund cross-border cooperation, the European Union has used different sources of funding, such as the European Regional Development Fund.
+After the expansion of the EU in 2004 and the establishment of the Schengen area in 2007, a new visa regime was introduced, which regularized the flow of goods and people across the EU's external borders.
+Border regions' major source of income and development had been until then unofficial small-scale trading activities.
+Accession to the EU required the harmonization of border controls and the adoption of the common visa regime and customs rules, which threatened the fragile ecosystem of the border communities living of undeclared trading practices. - 70.
+A lesson the CAREC Program can draw from the EU external border development is that establishing associations at local and regional levels on both sides of the border can improve cross-border cooperation.
 Modeled along the EU's Schengen visa agreement is the proposed Silk Road visa, which "would permit all countries located along the Silk Road to be visited on a single tourist visa."
 This initiative would also have implications on the border management of CAREC member countries that share land borders with the Silk Road visa countries.